 However, once you master this skill, learning other aspects of the butterfly stroke becomes much easier.

 - Push off from the wall and glide in a prone position, with your face down.

-- Keep your arms at your sides.
+- Keep your arms at your sides and your legs together.

 Some additional tips

 In the beginning, use swim fins if you have trouble generating propulsion.
 Then, as your technique improves, try to get rid of the fins.

 Learning the body undulation calls for patience.
 However, once you master this technique, learning the rest of the butterfly stroke becomes much easier.

 Below is an overview of our series of articles on learning the butterfly stroke.
 Each article in this series contains one or more drills that have to be mastered.
 The current article is highlighted:

 Once you have gone through all the steps of this learning path, you should be able to swim butterfly without any problems.